Where to stay in Namibia

 What is a typical campsite in Namibia like?

 Namibia is quite unique in Africa in that it is perfectly normal to turn up at the airport, collect your vehicle (complete with maps and GPS) and head off to camp.
-Depending on budget and preferences you can either hire tents and camping equipment or you can hire a campervan.
+Depending on budget and preferences you can either hire tents and camping equipment or you can hire a 4WD with pop-up tents on the roof.
 Either way you stay in campsites that have good shared bathroom facilities, barbeque areas and often access to the facilities of an attached lodge.

 A typical campsite is Etosha Village, nestled in shady forest just 2km from the Okaukuejo Gate to the park.
-It provides power outlets, running water, excellent bathroom facilities and a lovely barbeque area where you can sit around and enjoy the scenery and wildlife without the confinements of a more formal dining area.
+It provides power outlets, running water and excellent bathroom facilities.
+There is also a lovely barbeque area where you can sit around and enjoy the scenery and wildlife without the confinements of a more formal dining area.
 Perfect for families with lively children!
 There are several swimming pools (including two children’s pools), a bar area with (groan) big-screen TV, and a useful shop.
 Alternatively you can take time out from cooking and enjoy the local cuisine at the Village Restaurant, which is within walking distance of the campsite.
 Guided tours and sundowner drives can easily be arranged.

 Is there a more upmarket-tented camp option?